helgoboss/helgobox/doc/user-guide.md

   E.g. -2 means a decrement of 2.

-After having translated the incoming event to a control value, ReaLearn feeds it to the mapping's _mode_.
-The mode is responsible for transforming control values before they reach the _target_.
+After having translated the incoming event to a control value, ReaLearn feeds it to the mapping's tuning section.
+The tuning section is responsible for transforming control values before they reach the _target_.
 This transformation can change the type of the control value, e.g. from relative to absolute - it depends on the mapping's target character.
-The mode can even "eat" control values so that they don't arrive at the target at all.
+The tuning section can even "eat" control values so that they don't arrive at the target at all.

 Finally, ReaLearn converts the transformed control value into some target instruction (e.g. "set